Top 10 Best Guitars of All Time: Coolest Guitars Ever

 Jazz Pick: The ESP AS-1FR

-This would be an interesting spot to introduce an acoustic guitar, as many great classical and jazz-fusion guitarists like Al Dimeola and John McLaughlin made waves with Gibson J-200 and nylon string acoustic guitars.
+This would be an interesting spot to introduce an acoustic guitar, as many great classical and jazz-fusion guitarists like Al Dimeola and John McLaughlin made waves with Gibson J-200 and nylon string acoustic guitars, that could be considered among the best guitars of all time.
 And coming from a metal background, I’d like to pick Alex Skolnick’s signature guitar.
 He is a metal guitar god but also a fantastic jazz player.
 He's also successfully melded the two together.

 But I’m going with the ESP AS-1FR as the best electric guitar for Jazz.
 Jazz with a dash of metal thrown in to be exact.